 This book contains 5 tests with each test containing 85 Verbal Reasoning questions reflecting the question type that a child may be faced with in their eleven plus exams for entrance into a grammar school or a private school.

 A time of 50 minutes is recommended for each test allowing preparation time like the actual eleven plus exam.
 A child practicing these tests in the security of their home environment will be at a distinct advantage when sitting the real exam.

 Detachable answers are included.
 Free sample pages.

-The content of these tests may vary depending on the Local Education Authority or school.
+The content of the elevenplusexam may vary depending on the Local Education Authority or school.

 The introductory advice contained in this Verbal Reasoning Book encourages the involvement of parents to explain the answers to their child.
 Parental support is crucial to a child’s success in their schoolwork - preparing for the eleven plus exam is no different.